adam-zielinski/mq-docker/nifi-mq/README.md

 ## NiFi

-To connect to IBM MQ from NiFi, you need the jms jars from IBm MQ (as ibm is the implementor), and to configure the different services and processors in Nifi.
+To connect to IBM MQ from NiFi, you need the jms jars from IBM MQ (as ibm is the implementor), and to configure the different services and processors in Nifi.

 ### JMS jar
+The JMS jar must match the IBM MQ server which you are targeting, so it's easier to take it from the server installation (also because it's a pain to only find them under the IBM MQ Patches site)

-The jars are under `/opt/mqm/java/lib/*mqjms.jar`
+The jar is `/opt/mqm/java/lib/*mqjms.jar`

+The jar can be copied to `/shared-data`, which is linked to a [host dir](Makefile#L9), or use [docker cp](https://docs.docker.com/engine/reference/commandline/cp/)

 ### Services and processors